ghi-electronics/Documentation/hardware/fez.md

 ## Mikroe Click Shield for Pico

 Mikroe Electronica has 1000's of Click sensors available, this shield provides an interface to those modules.
-Our demo in Due Samples repo uses the LEDRing Click module.
+Our demo in DUE Samples repo uses the LEDRing Click module.

 > [!Warning]
 >  Click shield for Pi Pico has a major flaw.
 MISO and MOSI pins are swapped on board rev 1.00.